ARCCA/intro_singularity/_episodes/05-singularity-mpi.md

 > > You should be able to build an image from the definition file as follows:
 > >
 > > ~~~
-> > $ singularity build osu_benchmarks.sif osu_benchmarks.def
+> > $ singularity build --remote osu_benchmarks.sif osu_benchmarks.def
 > > ~~~
 > > {: .language-bash}
 > >
-> > _Note that if you're running the Singularity Docker container directly from the command line to undertake your build, you'll need to provide the full path to the `.def` file at which it appears within the container_ - for example, if you've bind mounted the directory containing the file to `/home/singularity` within the container, the full path to the `.def` file will be `/home/singularity/osu_benchmarks.def`._
+> > _If instead, you're running the Singularity Docker container directly from the command line to undertake your build, you'll need to provide the full path to the `.def` file at which it appears within the container_ - for example, if you've bind mounted the directory containing the file to `/home/singularity` within the container, the full path to the `.def` file will be `/home/singularity/osu_benchmarks.def`._
 > >
 > > Assuming the image builds successfully, you can then try running the container locally and also transfer the SIF file to a cluster platform that you have access to (that has Singularity installed) and run it there.
 > >